zainaliv1225/ELITE-PRO-V1/README.md

 ## DEPLOYMENT METHODS
 - Uploading session_id (creds.json) in session folder.
-- Edit Config.js or .env to your Choice.
+- Edit .env to your Choice.

 ---